SCAD Savannah Film Festival Lineup Set; ‘Molly’s Game’ Opening-Night Film

 GALA SCREENINGS

-- Call Me Be Your Name (Director: Luca Guadagino.
+- Call Me By Your Name (Director: Luca Guadagino.
 Cast: Armie Hammer, Timothee Chalamet, Michael Stuhlbarg)

 - The Darkest Hour (Director: Joe Wright.
 Cast: Gary Oldman)